Connecting to FrSky Sport and FPort¶

 If the autopilot uses an F7 or H7 processor, then this can be done by appropriately configuring the UART port on the autopilot.
 However, most F4 based autopilots do not have this capability and required inverters externally.
 A few F4 autopilots have these on the boards themselves and label the port “FrSky Telem”, but most do not.
 Those require an added bi-directional inverter connected between the autopilot and the receiver’s SPort or FPort.

-F4 autopilots with on-board inversion (Pixracer,MindPX V2) default to having the inversion on, only requiring that the TX and RX pins be tied together and connected to the Sport/Fport on the receiver and the appropriate
+F4 autopilots with on-board inversion (Pixracer,MindPX V2) default to having the inversion on their ports designated for FRsky telem, only requiring that the TX and RX pins be tied together and connected to the Sport/Fport on the receiver and the appropriate

 SERIALx_PROTOCOL be set for that port.

-some boards can have the FPort connected to the UARTs RX pin instead of TX pin as shown above.
-See FPort Receivers for more information.
+F7/H7 boards can have the FPort connected to the UARTs RX pin, instead of the TX pin as shown above, and use the UART’s SWAP option.
+F4 boards do not have this SWAP capability See FPort Receivers for more information.

 Bi-Directional Inverter cables¶